Identifying legitimate emails from the iTunes Store - http://support.apple.com/HT201679 - lacking in specifics, the next link is better:

 Forward attempts as an attachment to: firstname.lastname@example.org

-- Apple e-mails address you by your real name, not something like "Dear Customer" , "Dear Client" or an e-mail address.
+- Apple e-mails address you by your real name, not something like "Dear Customer" or "Dear Client".

 - Apple e-mails originate from @apple.com or @itunes.com but I think it is possible to spoof a sender address